-Which of the following statements about life insurance cash values is (are) true?
-I. Cash values are a result of the level premium method of purchasing life insurance.
+Which of the following statements about premature death is (are) true?
+I. From an economic standpoint, premature means death before a specified age, such as 65.
 II.
-The cash value of a policy must always exceed the policy’s legal reserve.
-A) I only B) II only C) both I and II D) neither […]
+The economic problem of problem of premature death in the U.S. has declined substantially over time.
+A) I only B) II only C) both I and II D) […]

 Sarah is using the needs approach to determine how much life insurance to buy.
 Her cash needs are $30,000; her income needs are $140,000; and special needs are $100,000.
 Sarah has the following assets: $20,000 in bank accounts, $30,000 in retirement plans, and $40,000 in investment accounts.
 Sarah owns no individual life insurance.
 She is […]